enspiral/handbook/financial_agreement.md

 **Contributor Contributions**

 Individuals in the network make a financial contribution to the Foundation at least annually, representing their choice to remain an Enspiral Contributor.
-The amount is variable, set by the contributor at their discretion (suggested amount is $100/year).
-Half of all contributor’s contribution goes toward fixed costs and reserves, and half is allocated to Discretionary Funds, where the contributor can use Cobudget to fund projects of their choice.
+The baseline amount is $100 to Enspiral Foundation for management and overhead around contributors, including ops contract (optional $90 for a google apps account).
+Contributions to cobudget are optional and at the contributor's discretion.

 **Variable Contributions**
 The real time Variable Contribution process allows people to contribute to Enspiral Foundation and participate in Enspiral's Collaborative Funding process.